Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-05.md

 # Overview

-Bundling is a common practice used across the JS eco system.
+Bundling is a common practice used across the JS ecosystem.
 While JS is not compiled to source code like other languages, JS files are processed heavily in modern applications.

 <!-- > -->

 ## Why learn bundling

-- It's profesional best practice
+- It's a professional best practice
 - Expect this to be used in any software job using JS
 - Make more reliable apps
-- Make more widelt compatible applications
+- Make more widely compatible applications

 ## Learning Objectives

 1. Describe bundling
-1. Identify the advnatages of bundling code
+1. Identify the advantages of bundling code
 1. Implement a bundling system

 <!-- > -->